-Kaju Katli (kaju burfi, cashew barfi) is the only South Indian sweet that TH would eat and so I try to make it during Diwali time.
+Kaju Katli (kaju burfi, cashew barfi) is the only Indian sweet that The Husband likes that I love too, so I try to make every Diwali season.
 I have made kaju katli twice before this.
-The first time I made it, I got a perfect batch which I shared with friends but I couldn’t document the process to share the recipe and method here so I let it be.
+The first time I made it, I got a perfect batch which I shared with friends but I couldn’t document the process to share the recipe and tips for beginners here, so that was that.

 The second time I made it, my kaju katli was a disaster.
 It turned out like crispy cashew candy which, admittedly, we ate up anyway but I was quite disappointed that my first successful attempt at making kaju katli couldn’t be replicated.
 That really didn’t make any sense although beginner’s luck is a thing, we all know that.

 Then I decided to figure out what went wrong and what I could do differently.
 There are many great blog posts out there detailing the steps to make the perfect kaju katli.
 Mine will tell you what to do (of course) and also what not to do, because I have been in both those situations.
 As I always say, learn from my mistakes!